 Garrie Fletcher studied Art, wrote for a music magazine, travelled and then became a teacher.
 His words have been published online, in print, projected in a cinema, broadcast on the radio and carved into a headstone in a graveyard.
 He was ‘1st runner up,’ in the Writing West Midlands short story comp in 2013, has a story in Unthology 5, is about to finish his first novel and was commissioned to write a comic strip, Raven, for the Birmingham Literature Festival in 2014.
 All the stuff he can tell you about can be found here: http://fletchski.wordpress.com and some of the stuff he shouldn’t can be found @Fletchski.

 Anthony Ferner is a retired professor of international business, and has published widely on his academic research.
-He’s been a member of Tindal Street Fiction Group since 2010.
+He’s been a member of TSFG since 2010.
 His story in The Sea in Birmingham was his first published work of fiction.
-The story’s main character is the protagonist of a novella, Winegarden, published by Holland Park Press in October 2015.
-Anthony is working on two novels exploring the current shaky state of Europe
+The story’s main character is the protagonist of a novella Winegarden (Holland Park Press, 2015).
+A second novella, Inside the Bone Box was published by Fairlight Books in 2018.

 Jackie Gay – joined the group in the mid-90s and has since published 2 novels: Scapegrace (TSP, 2000) and Wist (TSP, 2003) and many stories as well as co-editing three anthologies, Hard Shoulder (TSP, 1999), Her Majesty (TSP, 2002), England Calling (Phoenix, 2001) .
 Stories in many magazines and anthologies including ‘Signals’ (London magazine publications 1999) and Going the Distance (TSP, 2003).